Social Media Guide

 The University does not monitor these personal pages and is not responsible for their content.
 Such personal content, if using the WashU.edu domain, must comply with local, state and federal law — and must not involve copyright infringement, constitute libel or harassment, contain illegal materials, or consume inappropriate amounts of bandwidth.

-The University’s Computer Use Policy provides further guidelines for appropriate use by students, faculty and staff of computer facilities and services
+The University’s Computer Use Policy provides further guidelines for appropriate use by students, faculty and staff of computer facilities and services.

 Behavior on WashU-affiliated properties